zakrzewskib/Pokemon-Battle/README.md

 ### About
 * This project was started to practice JavaScript after learning about DOM manipulation.
-* I ended up also doing some CSS to rotate and 'animate' cards in player's hand (like in Hearthstone) (I am not so proud of it, because values 'are hard coded' and on different resolutions game can look different).
+* I ended up also doing some CSS to rotate and 'animate' cards in player's hand (like in Hearthstone) (Values 'are hard coded' so on different resolutions game can look different 😳).

 <a href="https://html5gamedevelopment.com/hearthstone-card-effect-in-css/" target="_blank"> <img src="https://html5gamedevelopment.com/wp-content/uploads/2017/10/Hearthstone-card-effect-in-CSS-tweet-screenshot.png" width="250px"> </a>